-Previously, Bombara served as senior vice president and controller, where she oversaw corporate accounting, accounting policy and Wealth Management finance, and led the company’s finance transformation program.
+Previously, Bombara was senior vice president and controller, a position in which she oversaw corporate accounting, accounting policy and Wealth Management finance, and led the company’s finance transformation program.

 She joined The Hartford in April 2004 and previously served as vice president responsible for the company's compliance with the internal control requirements under Section 404 of the Sarbanes-Oxley Act.
 Bombara was promoted to vice president and deputy controller in 2005.
 In 2007 she was promoted to senior vice president and controller.